jgadams97/Rebec/README.md

 # Rebec
-Compiler for Rebec programming language.
+Rebec is a programming language that compiles to R313 assembly.